Is there a German Thanksgiving?

 Don’t worry if the German holiday names seem to run together at first.
 Below we’ve organized some of the most important and distinctly German holidays by season, with cultural tips to help you celebrate like a local.

-There are tons of other videos to keep you going year-round, from movie trailers to music videos to inspiring speeches.
+There are tons of other videos to keep you going year-round, and more native speaker videos are being added all the time.

 Why Is May (and Sometimes June) the Best Month of the Year in Germany?